ElementsProject/lightning/doc/FAQ.md

 ### How to "backup my wallet" ?

+See [BACKUP.md](https://lightning.readthedocs.io/BACKUP.html) for a more comprehensive discussion of your options.

-As a Bitcoin user, one may be familiar with a file or a seed (or some mnemonics) from which it can recover all its funds.
+In summary: as a Bitcoin user, one may be familiar with a file or a seed (or some mnemonics) from which it can recover all its funds.

 C-lightning has an internal bitcoin wallet, which you can use to make "on-chain"